 What Can You Do With Process Art?

 We all know that it can be difficult to know what to do with the huge volume of art that children create.
 We’ve found various different uses for our process art creations over the years.
 Some of what we’ve made has been used as gifts.
 The fact that any one can create an attractive result with process art methods means we’ve been able to create some lovely gifts over the years for friends and family.
 We’ve also created end of year and Christmas gifts for teachers.

 Lots of our process art creations have also been used as greetings cards.
 Sometimes this is by working on a piece of A4 card and folding it into a card shape and sometimes by cutting shapes like hearts and starts from our creations and sticking them onto cards.

 We also sometimes use our work as wrapping paper and make gift tags from it.
 It works best for smaller presents and makes the gift really personal.

 You might also like to have a look at our seasonal process art projects.

-We love a bit of process art in our house and even more so when the result is something we can give as a gift to family.
+We love a bit of process art in our house and even more so when the result is something we can give as a gift to family and friends.
 In this sharpie coaster tutorial we’re looking at how to make beautiful marbled sharpie coasters with kids.
-This post contains affiliate links (identified with a *) I earn a […]
+This post contains affiliate links (identified with a *) I […]

 I’m back with the melting crayons today but the final result is very different from the melted crayon tree decorations.
 These are glass baubles with crayons melted inside them and the result is quite grown up and elegant.
 I did these melted crayon glass ornaments when my children were 3 and 5 and really it […]